Finished copying and pasting Cilium Network Policies? Try Clusterwide Policies.

 Copy code

-The Cilium Cluster-Wide Network Policy gives access to the pod in the namespace.
-Let’s try it out:
+The Cilium Cluster-Wide Network Policy now grants access to the pod in the namespace.
+Time to test this:

 ➜ ~ curl http://192.168.4.51 | grep "<title>"